jkerai1/So-You-ve-Got-MFA-Defending-and-Responding-Against-MFA-Bypass-Techniques-in-Entra/README.md

 The videos have been stripped out for file size and replaced with public referenced videos instead.

-Shoutout to anyone whos content I have referenced/featured!
+Shoutout to anyone who's content I have referenced/featured!
+They were really helpful for confirming my knowledge or teaching me new things :D

 # References